 So say no to a lot of potential clients, and yes to a few influential ones, and you’ll do much better overall.

 Finally!
 The unicorn at the end of my library.
-After this book, I’ll re-read all the ones I previously finished, but haven’t put on Four Minute Books yet.
+After The Ultimate Sales Machine, I’ll re-read all the ones I previously finished, but haven’t put on Four Minute Books yet.

 This book perfectly embeds what I learned yesterday.
 Focus is about saying no. Chet was a karate master.
 Similar to a quote by Bruce Lee, he said mastering karate is not about practicing 4,000 things, but about practicing 12 things 4,000 times.